-Interest expense increased \$54.9 million primarily related to our issuance of unsecured notes totaling \$2.3 billion on January 25, 2010 and \$1.8 billion during 2009 and the result of new or refinanced debt at several properties, offset by the impact of the unsecured notes acquired in the January 2010 tender offer and mortgage loans which were repaid during the 2010 period.
+Interest expense increased \$46.3 million primarily related to our offerings of new series of unsecured notes totaling \$3.2 billion in 2010 and \$1.8 billion during 2009 and the result of new or refinanced debt at several properties including debt associated with the Prime acquisition, offset by the acquisition of unsecured notes tendered in the January and August 2010 tender offers and mortgage loans which we repaid during the 2010 period.

-During 2010, we incurred a loss on extinguishment of debt of \$165.6 million related to the charge for the unsecured note tender offer.
+During 2010, we incurred a loss on extinguishment of debt of \$350.7 million related to the two unsecured note tender offers.

-Income from unconsolidated entities increased \$17.1 million primarily due to favorable results of operations over the prior period, a property opening and expansion in Japan, a decrease in the provision for credit losses and interest savings.
+Income from unconsolidated entities increased \$35.0 million primarily due to favorable results of operations over the prior period, the sale of a non-retail building in 2010, a property opening and expansion in Japan, a decrease in the provision for credit losses and interest savings.